In the heart of the New Forest lies a quiet unassuming English village with a spooky history.

 Did You Know?

-- Ponies and cattle roam freely throughout the village, so don’t be surprised to have animals meander past you whilst you do your shopping!
+So don’t be surprised to see animals meander past you whilst you do your shopping!

 Celebrating Halloween in Burley Village